-• Description: Number of threads started for db emails' queue polling.
-Default: 1 file system. polling. threads. shutdown. time out. seconds filesystem.polling.threads.watchdog.interval.seconds filesystem.task.enabled true file system. task. interval. seconds
+• Description: Number of threads started for database emails' queue polling.
+The default value is 1 filesystem.polling.threads.shutdown.timeout.seconds filesystem.polling.threads.watchdog.interval.seconds filesystem.task.enabled

 • Description: Waiting time after the shutdown signal.
-When the timeout reached, thread will be terminated.
-Default: 60 filesystem.task.polling.folder
+When the timeout is reached, the thread will be terminated.